Here we outline at a high-level how Clinch will be compatible with the European Union General Data Protection Regulation (GDPR).

 There are seven areas of interest with GDPR that this document will outline:

 The regulation is due to come into effect on May 25th, 2018.

-Clinch Talent has significant resources and business operations in Republic of Ireland, a EU country with a strong tech presence.
+Clinch has significant resources and business operations in Republic of Ireland, a EU country with a strong tech presence.
 All of our engineering activities operate under our Irish registered company.
 Clinch in Ireland is registered with the Irish Data Protection Commissioner.
 This body has extensive experience regulating technology companies and for example, is responsible for Google, Facebook, Microsoft and many more within the European Union.

-Under GDPR Clinch Talent has a legal obligation to report any breach of security leading to the release of identifiable PII data being disclosed, destroyed, lost, altered or stolen to the Irish Data Protection Commissioner no later than 72 hours after we become aware of it.
+Under GDPR Clinch has a legal obligation to report any breach of security leading to the release of identifiable PII data being disclosed, destroyed, lost, altered or stolen to the Irish Data Protection Commissioner no later than 72 hours after we become aware of it.